meerananda/IDD-Fa19-Lab2/README.md

 3.3 V

 **c.
 What was one mistake you made when wiring up the display?
 How did you fix it?**\
-I made a mistake with wiring up the potentiometer and had to refer to the diagram to fix it.
-I was mistakenly under the impression that the middle pin always had to be connected to ground, and therefore wired it that way first.
-After looking at the diagram, I realized that pin 3 on the LCD had to be wired to the middle pin of the potentiometer.
+I did not connect LCD pin 16 to ground, which resulted in the LCD panel displaying at a very low brightness.
+After I connected pin 16 to ground, the brightness increased significantly.

 **d.
 What line of code do you need to change to make it flash your name instead of "Hello World"?**\
 I changed the below line of code: